savila/HALOGEN/examples/README.md

 ========
 EXAMPLES
 ========
 Included here are four examples of how to use HALOGEN.
-They should be run through in the order that they appear here.

 Each example is completely self-contained in its own directory.
 To compile the relevant executables for these examples, edit